AP-Studios/APrompt/README.md

 # How to install
 1. Make sure that the [JRE](https://www.java.com/en/download/) is installed on your Windows device.
-2. click Code/Download Zip in the APrompt repository.
+2. Click Code/Download Zip in the APrompt repository.
 3. Save the file in your download folder.
 4. Unzip the ZIP folder here: C:\Program Files\AP-Studios
 5. Rename the folder APrompt-main to APrompt.